 By Victoria Jollands*

 Are you confused about what it means to talk about “equality” or “gender equality”?
 In this current socially enlightened age when equality and inclusion are commonly routine words in strategies, conventions, goals and other high-level pronouncements, everyone from graphic designers to legal scholars seems to be having a go at explaining what it means and how it can be implemented.
-See, for example, Craig Froehle’s blog discussing his equity/equality meme shown in Figure 1: (evolution of an accidental meme), and this additional commentary on the meme vs the meaning (the problem with that equity vs equality graphic) – I like the one depicting liberation!
+See, for example, Craig Froehle’s 2016 blog discussing his equity/equality meme shown in Figure 1: (Evolution of an accidental meme), including versions that removed the fence, depicting liberation.
 One paper that deserves more attention is Substantive Equality Revisited by Sandra Fredman (Fredman 2016).
 Fredman is a Professor of the Laws of the British Commonwealth and the USA at Oxford University, a Fellow of Pembroke College, Oxford, and also practices as a barrister.
 She also founded the Oxford Human Rights Hub (OxHRH), an organisation that aims to bring together academics, practitioners, and policy-makers from across the globe to advance the understanding and protection of human rights and equality.
 She has published widely on anti-discrimination law, human rights law and labour law.

 Introducing Substantive Equality